 3. Next, add food #1 to your mouth and chew and salivate on your food.
 Taste the food for 30 seconds but DO NOT SWALLOW THE FOOD.
 Take your pulse with the food in your mouth for 1 full minute.
 Record this number and spit the food out, rinse your mouth with water only.

-4. If your pulse raises more than 6 beats per minute, this food should be avoided because of a stressor.
+4. If your pulse raises more than 6 beats per minute, this food could be causing an inflammation response.
 No reason to fret though, many foods can be introduced to the diet after your body has gone through a period of healing.
 Let your pulse rate return to your normal resting rate before testing the next food.